Immune Thrombocytopenia Purpura

 by Amanda Dameron, MA

 Immune thrombocytopenia purpura (ITP) is a bleeding disorder.
-It is a reduction in the number of platelets in your blood.
-Platelets are small cells in your blood that stick together to form blood clots.
+It is a drop in the number of platelets in your blood.
+Platelets are small cells that stick together to form blood clots.
 These clots help stop bleeding at injury sites.
-Low platelet levels with ITP makes it easier to develop bruises or bleed even with minor injuries.
+ITP causes bruising or bleeding even with minor injuries.

 Risk Factors TOP

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
+The doctor will ask about your symptoms and health history.
+You may have:

-Treatment for ITP is different for children and adults.
+Care for ITP is different for children and adults.
 ITP is short term in most children.
-Most children will recover without any treatment.
-Adults are more likely to develop a chronic form of ITP.
-Not all of these chronic ITPs will require treatment.
-Talk with your doctor about the best plan for you.
+Most children will improve on their own.
+Adults are more likely to have a long lasting form of ITP.
+Not all forms need care.

 Activity Changes TOP

-American Academy of Family Physicians
+Family Doctor—American Academy of Family Physicians

 National Heart, Lung, and Blood Institute

-What is immune thrombocytopenia?
+Immune thrombocytopenia.
 National Heart Lung and Blood Institute website.
-Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/itp/.
-Updated March 14, 2012.
-Accessed July 11, 2013.
+Available at: https://www.nhlbi.nih.gov/health-topics/immune-thrombocytopenia.
+Accessed July 17, 2018.

-Last Updated: 5/11/2013
+Last Updated: 7/17/2018